-The team with the highest number of wins and percentage within a bracket will be matched with the team with the lowest percentage within the bracket.
+The team at the top of the bracket will be paired with the team at the bottom of the bracket.
 Then the next highest with the next lowest within the bracket and so on until all teams are paired.

-- G. If there is an odd number of teams in a bracket, the team at the top of that bracket will be matched with the top team from the next lower bracket. - H. Final Rankings - State Finals-Final rankings will be determined after the completion of Round Four of the competition, first by win/loss record and then by cumulative percentages.
-This allows for the possibility of a team to lose one trial (regardless of which round) and still be considered for a final ranking of 3rd-8th place.
-Strength of schedule will not be a factor in determining the top eight teams. - I. Teams will not meet the same opponent twice during the official competition, this does not include scrimmages. - J. To the greatest extent possible, teams will alternate side assignments after the second round.
-However, bracket integrity in power matching will supersede alternate side assignments.
+- If there is an odd number of teams in a bracket, the team at the top of that bracket will be paired with the top team from the next lower bracket. - C. State Finals Rankings-Final rankings will be determined after the completion of Round Four of the competition, based on the ballot system rankings above.
+This allows for the possibility of a team losing one trial (regardless of which round) and still being considered for a final ranking of 3rd-8th place.
+The strength of the schedule will not be a factor in determining the top eight teams.